Miyoshi-Ryota/SHADE-clojure/README.md

 # shade

 A Clojure library designed to optimize function by SHADE(Success-History Based Parameter Adaptation for Differential Evolution).
+This library's SHADE targets to minimize objective function which takes vector of continuous value then returns number.

 SHADE was proposed below a paper.

 `Tanabe, Ryoji, and Alex Fukunaga.
 "Success-history based parameter adaptation for differential evolution."
 In 2013 IEEE congress on evolutionary computation, pp. 71-78.
 IEEE, 2013.`